afbiggs/Tennis-Ball-Machine/README.md

 Sure, purchasing a professionally built, high-quality machine is the simplest solution—until you see the **$1,200+** price tag!
 Plus, buying a machine and calling it quits does little to fullfil my consistent, unexplainable, and rather enigmatic desire to take on extensive projects I have little to absolutely no experience with.
 This challenge felt like the perfect opportunity to merge my love for **software & microcontroller development, engineering, and tennis**.

-💡 If you're considering making your own machine, be aware that this project requires **mechanical, electrical, and programming knowledge**, along with a variety of power tools.
+💡 If you're considering making your own machine, be aware that this project requires **mechanical, fabrication, electrical, and programming knowledge**, along with a variety of power tools.
 It is not for the faint of heart.
-However, if you're up for the challenge, I hope this README serves as a valuable reference!
+However, if you're up for the challenge, I hope this README serves as a valuable reference but it will not be a step by step build guide.
+A more in-depth video showing and explaining the build will be coming soon and I am more than happy to answer any question and help how I can if you do decide to build your own ball machine.

 ---